 Esplanade reserves and esplanade strips provide an opportunity for the protection of the quality of the coastal environment, protection and enhancement of habitats, provision of areas for public recreational use and the provision of public access to the coastal marine area.
-The RMA provides for esplanade reserves or strips to be taken on subdivision of coastal land as a condition of consent under the DP
+The Resource Management Act 1991 provides for esplanade reserves or strips to be taken on subdivision of coastal land as a condition of consent under the District Plan.

-• To provide reserve space along the coastal edge where appropriate through the acquisition of esplanade reserves.
+(i) To provide reserve space along the coastal edge where appropriate through the acquisition of esplanade reserves.